nmarsollier/fit_fat/README.md

 ## Domain Driven Design Architecture

-Main branch is architecture as DDD, with many modules, to check how it behaves with modules sharing.
+Architecture is DDD, with many modules.

+On the UI side, this is a custom MVI/Redux Architecture.

-Also it uses Koin as dependency injection framework.
+Uses Koin as dependency injection framework.
+Firebase to store data in cloud.

 It stores everything locally, but also uses Firebase to backup data.

 ### Main Aggregates :

 UserSettings and Measures

 ### Services